 Download it now to read this article plus other related content.

 In recent years, the focus on complying with Sarbanes Oxley has shifted to an emphasis on improving overall risk management at enterprise companies.
-In this tip, French Caldwell, a vice president and Gartner fellow who spoke at the recent Gartner Symposium/ ITxpo
+In this tip, French Caldwell, a vice president and Gartner fellow who spoke at the recent Gartner Symposium/ ITxpo, offered advice to CIOs and IT leaders on how to carry out this important task.

 In recent years, the compliance Sarbanes-Oxley requires has started to shift to an emphasis on improving overall risk management at enterprise companies.
 Regulators are putting the pressure on boards of directors to improve their risk oversight, resulting in a top-down push to improve the enterprise's understanding of general risk exposure as well as threats to strategic objectives, Caldwell said.
 This means that CIOs and IT risk managers are increasingly being asked to demonstrate precisely how IT is linked to business risks.